 The lymphatic system is the only system in the body that doesn’t run automatically.
 What does that mean?
 Well, you know how your blood circulates and your breathe automatically whether you’re conscious or not?
 Your lymphatic system does not do this.
 It needs to be stimulated in order to work properly.
 When it is not working properly, lymph fluid becomes stagnant and toxins begin building up, causing the skin to potentially suffer from acne, eczema, rosacea, loss of elasticity, premature aging… the list goes on.
 When lymph is properly flowing, the skin will be left glowing.

 How do we get lymph moving?
-Through regular holistic facials that involve lymphatic massage, facial cupping, dry brushing, guasha and regular movement (walking, rebounding, etc.).
-I will be writing more about the lymphatic system as well as these lymph moving tools in some upcoming blog posts.
+Through facial massage that involves lymphatic massage, professional massage-based facials, facial cupping, dry brushing, Gua Sha and regular movement (walking, rebounding, etc.).

 My entire life, I’ve always loved my sleep.
 When I’m sleep deprived, I notice a huge difference in both my skin and my emotional health.
 There’s a reason why sleep is often referred to as beauty sleep, and you should never, ever sacrifice sleep for anything (except during the newborn phase of motherhood of course).